-Tip: this place is very popular during sunset because it’s actually a very nice place to enjoy it.
-However, to enjoy it in perfect conditions (without hundreds of people), go there for sunrise.
+Tip: this place is very popular during sunset – it’s actually one of the best places in town to enjoy it.
+If you want it all for yourself, go there for sunrise.
+Otherwise you’ll be surrounded by hundreds of people.
 It’s relatively close to Parc Güell so it may be a good idea to combine both visits.

 Tips on visiting Barcelona

 If you don’t have much time in Barcelona try to make the most of it with a little bit of planning.
-Places like the Sagrada Família, Casa Batlló and Parc Güell are very popular so you better book your tickets in advance.
+Places like Sagrada Família, Casa Batlló and Parc Güell are quite popular so you better book your tickets in advance.

 Where to stay in Barcelona

-After many visits to Barcelona and after having stayed in a few hotels, I can totally recommend H10 Cubik as my favorite hotel in the city.
-Centrally located in Via Laietana, it had me with its unique design, top service and especially because of that rooftop with a pool and a view to Barcelona Cathedral.
+After many visits to Barcelona and after having stayed in a few hotels, I can totally recommend H10 Cubik as my favorite.
+Centrally located in Via Laietana, it had me with its unique design, top service and especially with that rooftop with a pool and a view to Barcelona Cathedral.
 A perfect place for a glass of cava!

 If you like this post, pin it for later!